 Poor people.
 Rich people.
 Those who don’t speak English.
 The elderly.
 The uninformed.
 The stubborn.
 The idiots.
 The innocent.
 The kids.
 The sick.
-All people, all equally and immeasurably valuable.
-For me, those people were Brandon and Wayne and Jennifer and Jason and Leslie and Ruben and Jon and Jon’s parents and the Wells and the Conners and the kid you could buy weed from and the coach I ejected from a little league game and Ozell’s family and that jerk who cut me off in traffic who was having a bad day, I can go on and on.
+All people – despite what you read on the cesspool of Twitter – are all equally and immeasurably valuable.
+For me, with Katrina, those people were Brandon and Wayne and Jennifer and Jason and Leslie and Ruben and Jon and Jon’s parents and the Wells and the Conners and the kid you could buy weed from and the coach I ejected from a little league game and Ozell’s family, I can go on and on.

 Katrina doesn’t get to be personified.
 Katrina isn’t a “she.”
 Katrina is not a person, because if it was, I’d call it something else.
 Katrina was an “it.”
 It landed on the lives of all these people.

 One week before Katrina came ashore, Katrina wasn’t yet Katrina.
-It was an unnamed, loosely organized “wave” in the Caribbean, a bunch of clouds about to start to tighten and rotate counter-clockwise, making its way from “disturbance” to “depression” to “tropical storm” to “hurricane” to “major hurricane.”
-In coastal Mississippi, it is “the storm” and everyone knows what you’re talking about.
+It was an unnamed, loosely organized “wave” in the Caribbean, a bunch of clouds about to start to tighten and rotate counter-clockwise, maturing from “disturbance” to “depression” to “tropical storm” to “hurricane” to “major hurricane.”
 A massive heat engine carrying ignorant wind and too much water.
-It wasn’t the concentrated Cat Five buzz saw called Camille in 1969 that tore up a part of the coast.
-Katrina was The Storm of our generation.
+It wasn’t the concentrated Cat Five buzz saw called Camille in 1969 that tore up a part of the coast then did irreparable harm with inland flooding.

 Katrina was a meteorological wonder.
-Katrina was 2 parts marvel and wonder at its size and strength, 2 million parts chaos, tragedy, and mess.
+Two parts marvel and wonder at its size and strength, two million parts chaos, tragedy, and mess.
 It was all so gradual, and all so sudden.
 You have to stand in the debris to know that.

 Katrina was personal and emotional for me, but I did not suffer real loss.
-I went to high school in Pass Christian, then in Gulfport, where I graduated in 1994.
-But I’d been here in Tennessee for several years before Katrina came ashore.
+I went to high school on the Coast, first in Pass Christian, then in Gulfport, where I graduated in 1994.
+But I wasn’t there for it.
+I’d been here in Tennessee for several years before Katrina came ashore.
 Katrina hit me in the memories, where my sister and I went to school, where dad worked, where mom worked as an immunization nurse.
 It tore up Bay St. Louis, Pass Christian and Long Beach, Gulfport, and Biloxi.

 If designing a hurricane to do maximum damage to Mississippi, I would not change much from this radar loop, showing how Katrina came ashore: